Simy and Obi make losing debut for Salernitana against Bologna

 Simy and Obi started on the bench for Fabrizio Castori's side, but the former was introduced in the 64th minute for Milan Duric while Obi was thrown into the fray with eight minutes left on the clock.

-Salernitana opened the scoring through Federico Bonazzoli's opener in the 52nd minute but they could hold on to the lead as Lorenzo De Silvestri drew the two teams levelled, seven minutes later.
+Salernitana opened the scoring through Federico Bonazzoli's goal in the 52nd minute but they could not hold on to the lead as Lorenzo De Silvestri drew the two teams level seven minutes later.

 A few minutes later, Senegal's Mamadou Coulibaly grabbed his first Serie A goal to restore the visitors' lead in the 70th minute but it was cancelled again by Marko Arnautovic in the 74th minute.